elatov/elatov.github.io/_posts/2014-05-20-update-zabbix-to-2-2-and-monitor-vmware.md

 > Cannot find value map "VMware VirtualMachinePowerState" used for item "Power state" on "Template Virt VMware Guest".

-Looks like another person ran into a similar issue [here][3] (it's in Russian, but you can always translate it) and the fix is to add a couple of values to the MySQL Database as described in [this][4] forum.
+Looks like another person ran into a similar issue [here][3] (it's in German, but you can always translate it) and the fix is to add a couple of values to the MySQL Database as described in [this][4] forum.
 [Here][5] are the commands that need to be run on the MySQL DB.
 When I ran the commands they failed, because I was using those values for something else, so I just incremented my **valuemapid** and it worked.
 Here are the commands I ended up running:

     INSERT INTO `valuemaps` (`valuemapid`,`name`) values ('13','VMware status');
     INSERT INTO `valuemaps` (`valuemapid`,`name`) values ('14','VMware VirtualMachinePowerState');